ClutterDexGrasp: A Sim-to-Real System for General Dexterous Grasping in Cluttered Scenes: Method

 As the first two stages of curriculum learning, we introduce the \textit{Clutter-Density Curriculum}.
 Given the complexity of learning general grasping in cluttered scenes, where intricate interactions and robust grasping are required, learning entirely from scratch is found to be infeasible as shown in Fig.~\ref{fig:ablation_without_curriculum}.
 To tackle this, we decompose the learning process into two stages: (1) learning robust, generalizable grasping policy for single-object scenarios, and (2) fine-tuning the policy in cluttered environments to learn contact-rich, strategic grasping.
 This curriculum allows the agent to first efficiently master basic grasping skills for single objects before learning more complex behaviors required for cluttered scenes, such as moving obstacle objects away before grasping the target object.
-We implement both stages using a unified RL formulation with PPO~\citep{schulman2017proximal} following the objective in Eq.~\eqref{eq:objective}, where policies $\pi^E(a|\obs):\obs \rightarrow \Pr(\mathcal{A})$ map privileged observations to actions.
-The implementation details of teacher policy learning are deferred to Appendix~\ref{supp:sec:teacher}.